sjames2020/atm-refactor/README.md

 	* Update the html and css to style the elements and make them pleasing to the eye
 	* Comment each block of code and explain what it does.

-* You should take advantage of objects and functions to organize your ATM simulator.

-* The code should be well documented with comments, have good code structure, and follow naming conventions.

 * Push your code to your repository.